Malygossssss/QWen_Image/README.md

 Usage notes:

-* Place the official SUN RGB-D release inside `<repo>/SUNRGBD_DATA/` so that the sibling folders `SUNRGBD`, `SUNRGBDMetaData`, and `SUNRGBDtoolbox` match the expected structure.
-* Update `MODEL_PATH` if your Qwen checkpoint lives elsewhere.
-* The script automatically reads category names from `SUNRGBDMetaData` when available; otherwise it falls back to a default list of common indoor classes.
+ **Dataset layout** – Place the official SUN RGB-D release inside `<repo>/SUNRGBD_DATA/`.
+The script scans the `SUNRGBD` folder for image files (common extensions only) and uses the `SUNRGBDMetaData` folder to load the class list when present; otherwise it falls back to a built-in set of indoor categories.
-* Each output directory contains the raw response (`result.txt`) and parsed 3D bounding boxes (`result.json`).
+* **Model & device** – Update `MODEL_PATH` if your Qwen checkpoint lives
+  elsewhere.
+Inference runs in BF16 with `device_map="auto"`, so it will prefer GPUs when available and fall back to CPU otherwise.
+* **Prompt & recovery** – For each image the script issues a chat-style prompt that instructs the model to reply with JSON detections.
+It stores the raw response as `result.txt`, attempts to parse the JSON directly, and applies a regex-based fallback to recover partial objects when the response is noisy.
+* **Coordinate handling** – Successful detections are converted from the normalized 0–1000 space used in the prompt into pixel space for center coordinates and box dimensions while preserving the depth, center_z, heading, and optional score fields.
+Invalid or incomplete entries are skipped with a warning.
+* **Outputs** – Each image-specific folder contains the filtered detections in `result.json` (absolute pixel units) alongside the raw text response (`result.txt`).
+Re-run with `--skip-existing false` to overwrite prior results.

 ## `run_vlm_detect.py`